 If the cost of goods sold (COGS), which includes the cost of hair extensions and other direct costs associated with the products, is $40,000, the gross profit would be $60,000 ($100,000 – $40,000).
 This represents a gross profit margin of 60%, which falls within the industry standard.

 However, this is not the net profit.
 From the gross profit, you must subtract all other operating expenses, such as rent, utilities, salaries, marketing, and insurance.
 Suppose these expenses total $30,000.
 In that case, the net profit would be $30,000 ($60,000 – $30,000), representing a net profit margin of 30%.

 These figures are hypothetical, and actual results will vary based on numerous factors, including the specific location and size of your business, your chosen marketing strategies, and more.
 Therefore, conducting thorough research and considering all potential costs when planning your budget is essential.

 What skills are needed to run a hair extension business?

-Professional know-how.
-Even if you decide to distribute hair extensions solely, ensure you stay up to date with industry trends and innovations.
+Professional know-how: Even if you decide to distribute hair extensions solely, ensure you stay current with industry trends and innovations.
 Understand what the market is doing, what novelty items are being introduced, and what manufacturers can supply your products.

 If you offer all hair extension services, we highly recommend you learn the trade through a mentor, apprenticeship, or accredited program.

-Customer service and interpersonal skills.
-This is a vital skill and one you need to enjoy.
-Especially if you will be offering hair extension services.
-You will help your customers achieve their desired appearance.
-Empathy and care are essential traits when assisting clients suffering from hair loss, for example.
+Customer service and interpersonal skills: This is a vital skill and one you need to enjoy.
+Especially if you offer hair extension services, you will be helping your customers achieve their desired appearance.
+Empathy and care are essential traits when assisting clients suffering from hair loss.
 The ability to advise clients professionally on style, fashion, and hair extension options is equally essential.

 And don’t forget to maintain a solid relationship with your suppliers, hair stylists, and beauticians.